 - City Guide

-The city was the undeclared capital of the Holy Roman Empire and the preferred residence and most German Kings, who kept their crown jewels here.
-Full with architectural wonders, it also a magnet for famous artists such as Albert Duer who was actually born in Nuremburg.
-By the 19th century, the city had become a powerhouse in Germnay’s Industrial revolution.
+The city was the undeclared capital of the Holy Roman Empire and the preferred residence of most German Kings, who kept their crown jewels here.
+Full of architectural wonders, it was also a magnet for famous artists such as Albrecht Dürer who was actually born in Nuremburg.
+By the 19th century, the city had become a powerhouse in Germany’s Industrial revolution.

-Nuremburg is home to historical buildings, spectacular churches and one of Germnay’s largest pedestrian areas and traditional Hauptmarkt.
+Nuremburg is home to historical buildings, spectacular churches and one of Germany’s largest pedestrian areas and traditional Hauptmarkt.